alanbu/tbxexamples/README.md

 # tbxexamples
-Example applications using the TBX library
+Example applications using the RISC OS TBX library

 See the file !!ReadMe to see what each example demonstates